pchartrand/temperature-monitor/README.md

-where Vref is the reference voltage taken from the arduino (5 volts), Rntc is the measured resistance, and R is the series resistor.
+where Vref is the reference voltage taken from the arduino (5 volts), Rntc is the measured resistance, and R is the series resistor (5.6Ko).

 Using this formula, you can determine Vo for all Rntc values.